GIScience/gis-training-resource-center/_sources/content/Module_2/en_data_sources.md

 formats.
 It offers a browser-based tool to download OSM data with good options to specify region, time, feature type and data format.

 1. Go to the HOT Export tool.
-To use the tool you need a OSM account.
+To use the tool you need an OSM account.

    If you have an OSM account you can log in directly into the HOT Export tool by clicking on `Log in`.